-On this day in 1902, Martinique's Mount Pele begins the deadliest volcanic eruption of the 20th century.
+On May 7, 1902, Martinique’s Mount Pelée begins the deadliest volcanic eruption of the 20th century.
 The following day, the city of Saint Pierre, which some called the Paris of the Caribbean, was virtually wiped off the map.

-Mount Pele, the name meaning bald in French, was a 4,500-foot mountain on the north side of the Caribbean island of Martinique.
+Mount Pelée, the name meaning bald in French, was a 4,500-foot mountain on the north side of the Caribbean island of Martinique.
 On April 2, 1902, new steam vents were spotted on the peak, which overlooked the port city of Saint Pierre.
-Three weeks later, tremors were felt on the island and Mount Pele belched up a cloud of ash.
+Three weeks later, tremors were felt on the island and Mount Pelée belched up a cloud of ash.

 Caught up in the midst of an important election, residents of Saint Pierre failed to heed the mountain’s warnings and evacuate.
 The nearby residents mistakenly believed that the only danger from the volcano was lava flow and that if lava started to flow, they would have plenty of time to flee to safety.
 In fact, some people came from outside the city to view the action, even after ash from the eruption began to block roads.